Pollux1989/Pollux1989/README.md

 #Hola Amigos 👋:

-• I'm Jair, While I haven't studied tech formally, I'm a passionate enthusiast with a dream of working in the field someday.
-At 35, I'm diving in to learn on my own!.

-• A Colombian business administrator in Australia for five years dives into a new passion in their free time.

-• My dream is to return to my country someday and have ample free time to delve deeper and deeper into the world of technology.
+# Welcome

+Hello and welcome to my professional learning portfolio.

+My name is Jair Robles, and I am currently working in the construction industry in Australia while pursuing a transition into Information Technology.

+I have previous experience as a Software Tester and completed an Advanced Diploma of Telecommunications Network Engineering (ICT60615) in Australia.

+This website documents my learning journey, laboratory projects, technical notes, certifications, and hands-on practice in networking, infrastructure, and cybersecurity.

+My goal is to build practical skills, gain industry experience, and eventually work in the IT sector in Australia.

+Thank you for visiting.

 **#30NitesOfCode:**